-For more information about our activities, please contact the working group founders and convenors Steven Curtis and Simon Rofe.
+For more information about our activities, please contact the working group convenors Michael Barr, Steven Curtis and Simon Rofe.
 To join our emailing list, please email Steven.
 For more information about BISA, including how to become a member, go to the association's website.

 Call for Papers at the 2017 BISA Annual Conference

 The 2017 BISA annual conference will take place in Brighton from 14 to 16 June.
 We invite and welcome proposals for papers, panels and roundtables on any themes related to learning and teaching in the discipline.
 Please send all proposals including titles (less than 10 words) and abstracts (less than 200 words) to Steven Curtis by 5pm on Friday 2 September.